BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: System Overview

+\para{Guard layer} The guard layer runs \gossip under a synchronous network model with known delay bound $\Delta$.
+Crucially, \emph{all validators participate as guards}, including core validators; the guard set is a superset of the core set, not a disjoint group.
+This ensures that corrupting the guard layer requires corrupting the same validators who run the core—an adversary cannot separately target "guard-only" nodes to bypass recovery.
+Under synchrony and the global $n = 2f+1$ assumption, \gossip detects equivocations or liveness failures in \lmysticeti, constructs a provable blameset of at least $f_c+1$ misbehaving core validators, and excludes them via Byzantine Broadcast.
+While synchrony is a stronger assumption than partial synchrony, \sysname provides optimistic responsiveness: when \lmysticeti's assumptions hold, clients experience fast $2\delta$ or $4\delta$ finality without waiting for synchronous confirmation.

 \para{Client Finality Guarantees} The client finality guarantees are a local assumption.
 This is on par with designs around Flexible BFT~\cite{malkhi2019flexible, neu2024optimal}.
 Clients who believe the adversary is not actively compromising \lmysticeti can get the faster finality, whereas the rest can follow the checkpoint finality.
+Table~\ref{tab:comparison} presents the fault assumptions for clients.

 \para{Stake distribution between validator groups} We show how to translate the quantitative assumptions from our threat model to stake assumptions and determine the stake distribution between core and guard validators.
 We assume there is a total amount of stake $S$ available such that $S=2S_f+1$ where $S_f$ is the stake controlled by the adversary.
-We denote the stake assigned to core validators by $S_c$, the stake assigned to guard validators by $S_g$, and require that $S = S_c + S_g$.
+We denote the stake assigned to core validators by $S_c$.
 Given our initial stake distribution assumptions, the security assumption of the core layer might be violated at some point.
 However, in this case, we still want to achieve safety of checkpoints.
-To preserve checkpoint safety, the adversary is allowed to control at most $60\%$ of the core validators' stake.
-Let $S_{c_f}$ denote the core stake controlled by the adversary, we must thus maintain the invariant that
+To preserve checkpoint safety, the adversary is allowed to control no more than $60\%$ of $S_c$.
+Let $S_{c_f}$ denote the core stake controlled by the adversary; we must maintain the invariant

 Since the adversary can concentrate its full corruption budget $S_f = (S-1)/2$ on the core validators, i.e., $S_{c_f}=(S-1)/2$, and considering that invariant~\ref{eq:invariant} must nevertheless hold, we obtain